 The Ecology and the Environment master’s programme prepares students to work with the management of ecosystems, ecological communities and populations, based on a thorough knowledge of ecological concepts and theories.

-The programme has a critical scientific approach to ecology and to its applications in society.
-Students acquire training in practical areas such as: experiment design, data interpretation, ecological fieldwork and theoretical modelling, both in a classroom setting and through fieldwork.
+The programme has a critical scientific approach to ecology and its applications in society.
+Students acquire training in practical areas such as experiment design, data interpretation, ecological fieldwork and theoretical modelling, both in a classroom setting and through fieldwork.

-The programme has a strong focus on the practical application of ecological knowledge in society.
-It takes up, for example, environmental and natural resource management, and studies how interactions with various stakeholders affect this.
-The courses cover population ecology, community ecology and ecology systems theories, including their relationship to current environmental problems.
-Furthermore, the programme has an internship period and one course that focusses on ecological decision support for forestry and agriculture.
-Students have the opportunity to take elective courses, such as environmental impact assessment.
+There is a strong focus on the practical application of ecological knowledge in society.
+You learn about environmental and natural resource management, and how it is implicated by various stakeholders.
+Courses cover population ecology, community ecology and ecology systems theories, including their relationship to current environmental problems.
+Furthermore, the programme has an internship period and a course that focuses on ecological decision support for forestry and agriculture.

 Emphasis on mathematical models

 This programme also emphasises the need for mathematical models and statistical analyses to address complex ecological and environmental problems.
-Examples of such applications are: identifying crop management strategies for effective biological control, understanding the impact of life-history strategies on the risk of population extinction in a varying environment, and evaluating the preservation status of nature reserves and how they should be managed.
+Typical applications are in helping to identify crop management strategies for effective biological control, understanding the impact of life-history strategies on the risk of population extinction in a varying environment, and evaluating the preservation status of nature reserves and how they should be managed.